 There’s nothing quite as enjoyable as our favorite charismatic swashbuckler and darling little mermaid teaming up to find lost love, even if things weren’t as they seem, the chemistry between Colin O’Donoghue and JoAnna Garcia-Swisher was outstanding.
 An episode gorgeously framed around the idea of love grounding the heart at home, they both authenticated the notion that it’s physically, spiritually, and emotionally impossible to be happy when separated from those they care most for.
 It also makes it harder for people to be the best versions of themselves.

 Enchanted Forest Flashbacks: Mr. Smee and the rest of the crew find Hook a wench to pass time with, but he pays her to tell them she enjoyed it then ventures off on his own until he’s attacked by an enraged Ariel who’s searching for the missing Prince Eric.
 She reveals that she’s after him because she’s been told Eric is held captive in the Jolly Roger, and judging by the knife she’s brought with her, Hook sees that the one who’s Black Beard (Charles Mesure) is the one who’s captained his ship.
 There’s nothing more thrillingly amusing to watch than a duel among pirates for who’s rightfully entitled to the ship.
-Moreover, Captain Hook’s love and familiarity with the ship allow him to strategically triumph the duel and send Black Beard off to walk to the plank.
-Black Beard then states that he must either choose to give up the Jolly Roger or Eric’s whereabouts die along with him, and Captain Hook unfortunately chooses his ship leaving Ariel to venture off on her own to find her missing love.
+Moreover, Captain Hook’s love and familiarity with the ship allow him to strategically triumph over the duel and send Black Beard off to walk to the plank.
+Black Beard then states that he must either choose to give up the Jolly Roger or Eric’s whereabouts die along with him, and Captain Hook, unfortunately, chooses his ship leaving Ariel to venture off on her own to find her missing love.

 Forget what we said about Peter Pan being the nastiest little villain on the block, Zelena definitely takes the crown now.

 We don’t know about anyone else, but our favorite parts of this show are the familial moments in which we’re given slight hope that happily ever after is near.
-Regina and Emma have come so far since the moment they’ve met, and we’ve definitely been enjoying their scenes together.
-And in this week especially, their scenes were delightfully great to watch.
+Regina and Emma have come so far since the moment they met, and we’ve definitely been enjoying their scenes together.
+And this week especially, their scenes were delightfully great to watch.
 Even when Regina wasn’t acting as the kindest teacher, she was still incredibly great at her task, and especially for a woman without a heart, she’s behaving surprisingly well.
 We’re still laughing at five-year-old Emma Swan touching things when she was warned not to.
 Additionally, their conversation about Hook was rather interesting as well for Regina was speaking without a heart, but what she said about the captain’s and savior’s lingering looks was spectacular.
 Surely even a Storybrooke newbie would know there’s something going on with those two simply from the way they gaze into each other’s eyes as though the entire world can be found through them.
 There was a brief instant when the bridge fully collapsed and a fallen Emma had Regina wearing an awfully terrified expression screaming sadness and regret.

 Just last week we learned how much feeling inferior broke Regina, but she masked the pain exquisitely while she helped Emma find the will to shine through.
 Lana Parrilla not only played Regina’s pain masterfully, but she authenticated her care and pride in Emma’s success in a subtly profound manner.